 Top attractions: The milky turquoise Blue Lagoon geothermal baths, the rushing Skógafoss waterfall, Skogar Church, seeing a show at the majestic Harpa Concert and Conference Centre.
 If your budget allows, take a tour and explore the brilliantly blue ice caves or walk atop a glacier.

 Getting there: The Keflavik International Airport (KEF) in Reykjavik is the major point of entry to Iceland.
-The discount airline WOW Air has made flights cheaper than ever from the U.S., Canada, and across Europe, making a one-way flight as cheap as $99 USD from the U.S. or 29.99 GBP from London.
-Search Skyscanner and select “entire month” for your dates to see the cheapest time to fly from your city.
+Flights are as cheap as £29.99 from within Europe with airlines like easyJet and Norwegian Air.
+For all other origins, search Skyscanner and select “entire month” for your dates to see the cheapest time to fly from your city.

 Towering pyramids, larger-than-life sphinxes, and ancient tombs abound – Egypt is the stuff of globetrotters' dreams.
 Better yet, many of its spectacular historic sites cost just a few dollars for entry.
 Whether you fancy watching a neon sunset over the pyramids, or bobbing peacefully down the nile in the afternoon heat, this thrifty hotspot is sure to please.